RCheese/deplodocker/README.md

 Poetry and others python dependency managers has no cozy interface to communicate with requirements.
 Some of them has no methods for export extras or extras without main requirements.
-Some of them has no possibilities to use anither format excluding `requirements.txt`.
+Some of them has no possibilities to use another format excluding `requirements.txt`.
 This project aims to fix this problem.